Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 And yet, somehow, there were *new* sky-people here.
 People that the Humans and Tooko both said they didn’t know.
 They ran on four paws like Gao did sometimes, but their hind legs were short and their arms long.
 Their bodies were covered in curly, coarse grey fur, though each one had patches where it was missing or sick-looking.
 Their large, leaf-shaped ears stuck straight out from the backs of their head and down their backs, and their eyes were placed weirdly on either side of their heads.

 And they were skinny.
 Thin.
 Weak-looking.
-But weak-looking like they were hungry, not weak-looking like...the gods might have made a strong people, here, if only their land was not *rotten* and their bellies had been full.
+But weak-looking like they were hungry, not weak-looking like... the gods might have made a strong people, here, if only their land was not *rotten* and their bellies had been full.

 But they were people alright.
 They carried tools in bags, talked with one another in voices like the noise glass made when Ferd dragging his wet thumb across it, and drove vehicles.
 Whenever there was a heavy thing to lift down from a truck, they put on black harnesses around their arms, back and legs and it made the lifting go easier.